dollmetzer/colorflood/README.md

 - At the end of a game, message "You lost" oder "score 1234" is displayed

+- 5s after end of game, jump back to title

 Still to do:

+- No music in title after first game :-(

 - Short Lost or Won Melody at the end of level
-- After 5 s. jump back to title
-- show last score on title